-Test One (60 minutes) will be held in the evening (6-7.00pm) on Tuesday April 26 (week 7).
+Test one (70-90 minutes) is held in the seventh week of the trimester (the week after the break).
+Test 1 will be held on Monday, Sept 5, at 6 pm in MCLT102.
+Students are expected to take the test in person.
 If a student is studying the course via distance an alternative arrangement will be made for them to take the test.
 Note that a working camera and microphone will be required if you take the test off campus

-: Test One will cover material from weeks 1-6, taught by Steven and Tanya.
+: Test One will cover material from weeks 1-6, taught by Dillon and Tanya.
 Material in Assignments and Tutorials 1-4 is included, as well as printed notes.

 Test One is worth 25% towards your final grade.

 Examples of Test One